Betty by Gary Delainey and Gerry Rasmussen for November 09, 2022

 14. Fsm

-flying spaghetti monster over 1 year ago
+flying spaghetti monster about 2 years ago

 I will always remember a type of circular slide rule called a Nuclear Bomb Effects Computer.
 It was used by Dr. Strangelove in the StanleyKubrick movie